No-Fault Auto Insurance

 Because the use of the courts in the United States is expensive and time-consuming, more than half the states, the District of Columbia, and Puerto Rico have no-fault insurance laws in one form or another.

 No-fault auto insurance requires that injured parties seek compensation from their own insurance company, regardless of who was at fault for the accident.
 Generally, lawsuits are not permitted unless they are above a certain threshold.
-With states that stipulate a monetary threshold, the amount of damages would have to be greater than a certain stipulated amount, such as $5000.
-Some states have a verbal threshold, which means that lawsuits are only permitted in serious cases, such as for death, dismemberment, disfigurement, or permanent loss of a body part or function.
+With states that stipulate a monetary threshold, the amount of damages would have to exceed a certain stipulated amount, such as $5000.
+Some states have a verbal threshold, meaning lawsuits are only permitted in serious cases, such as for death, dismemberment, disfigurement, or permanent loss of a body part or function.
 People with less serious injuries would not be permitted to sue, but could only collect from their own insurance company.

 No-Fault Insurance Plans

-No-fault insurance varies widely among the states, but they can generally be classified into 4 basic types: pure no-fault, modified no-fault, add-on, and choice no-fault.
+No-fault insurance varies widely among the states, but they may be classified into 4 basic types: pure no-fault, modified no-fault, add-on, and choice no-fault.

 Most states have modified plans with restrictions on the right to sue.
 The rest have add-on plans or choice no-fault laws.